henry32144/cyclegan-notebook/README.md

 ### 4. Run the notebook

-For `tf_cycle_gan.ipynb`, you can use the following command to check the status while training the model.
+You can use the following command to check the status while training the model.

 `
 cd /to/path/of/this/project